arikkert/ansible-role_nrpe/README.md

 Role Variables
 --------------

-nagios: the host that runs nagios that connects to this NRPE. defaults to "nagios"
+nagios: the host that runs nagios that connects to this NRPE. defaults to *nagios*

 Dependencies
 ------------